Tips for Visiting the Saturnia Hot Springs Italy

 12. Where to Stay Near Saturnia Hot Springs

-If you’d like to maximize your time at the hot springs and stay the night nearby, here are some good hotel options for you.
+If you’d like to maximize your time at the thermal hot springs in Tuscany and stay the night nearby, here are some good hotel options for you.

 If you’re looking for the closest hotel to Saturnia Hot Springs, Terme di Saturnia is it.
 Only about a 5-minute walk from the springs, this is as close as you are going to get.
 It’s a little pricier, but you can’t beat the location.
-If you love luxury hotels, this is a great choice.
-There’s a full spa and also a golf course.
+If you love luxury hotels with a golf resort, this is a great choice.
+There’s a full spa at Terme di Saturnia Spa and also a golf course.

 Saturnia Tuscany Hotel is a 9-minute drive from the hot springs and offers a nice pool and full spa services.
 You can’t beat those views of the Tuscan countryside either!